FRSOURCE/tiny-carousel/docs/nav.01.guide/usage.md

 }).$mount('#app');
 ```

-In this case, to integrate our library you only need to follow two simple steps:
+In this case, to integrate our library you only need to follow two steps:

-- Import the **Vue I18n Phrase In-Context Editor** library.
+- Import the **Vue I18n Phrase In-Context Editor** library
-- Create new **Vue I18n Phrase In-Context Editor** instance, passing **Vue I18n** instance as a first argument and *Phrase Config* as a second.
+- Create new **Vue I18n Phrase In-Context Editor** instance, passing **Vue I18n** instance as a first argument and *Phrase Configuration* as a second

-Sounds easy enough, right?
-Let's have a look at an updated example:
+Let’s have a look at an updated example:

 ```typescript{3,15-18}
 import Vue from 'vue';